BeataWereszczynska/MRI_k-space-derived_details_edges/README.md

 k-space based details/edges detection in MRI images with optional k-space based denoising and detail control and three binarization methods to choose from (on the example of Agilent FID data).

 ![FigureA](FigureA.png)
+Figure A. Sample results: moderate denoising and detail control with simple thresholding.
 ![FigureB](FigureB.png)
+Figure B. Sample results: substantial denoising and detail control with adaptive thresholding.

 ## The repository contains:
 1. Python script kspace_det_edg.py.